Redhawk18/Music-Metadata-Linter/README.md

 * Run `metadata_linter.py` it should create a folder on first run

 * Move the files you want to be converted into the `working-dir` folder

-## Common Problems
-* Don't have none .flac's or mp3's in your directory